systemslab/popper-paper/main.md

   parallel and distributed systems research is a challenging task, mainly due to changes and differences in software and hardware in computational environments.
-Recreating an environment that resembles the original is difficult and time-consuming.
-In this paper we introduce the _Popper Convention_, a set of principles for producing computational research that is easy to validate.
+Recreating an environment that resembles the original systems research is difficult and time-consuming.
+In this paper we introduce the _Popper Convention_, a set of principles for producing useful research and scientific publications that are easy to validate.
 Concretely, we make the case for treating an article as an open source software (OSS) project and for applying software engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
 We propose leveraging existing cloud-computing infrastructure and modern OSS development tools to produce academic articles that are easy to validate.
-We present a use case in the area of distributed storage systems to illustrate the usefulness of this approach.
-We show how, by following Popper, re-executing experiments on multiple platforms becomes a less daunting task, allowing reviewers and students to quickly get to the point of getting results without relying on the author's intervention.
+We present our prototype file system, GassyFS, as a use case for illustrating the usefulness of this approach.
+We show how, by following Popper, re-executing experiments on multiple platforms is more practical, allowing reviewers and students to quickly get to the point of getting results without relying on the author's intervention.
 documentclass: ieeetran